 Conventional blogging wisdom is to post about events weeks ahead of time.
 But, here I am on February 28th with ideas for Leap Day.
-So, in the spirit of it being at the last minute, these will all be things you can do on the spur of the moment (or with only a little planning).
+So, in the spirit of it being at the last minute, these will all be things you can do on the spur of the moment (or with only a little planning) in your homeschool.

 29 Things to Do with Your Kids on Leap Day

 2. Have a totally normal school day.
-Hey — it’s just a Wednesday.
+Hey — it’s just another day.
 So what if February 29th only comes once every four years?

 3. Spend the day reading, whether aloud to the kids or the kids on their own.
 Or, mix it up and do some of both.

 4. Let the kids choose all of the school activities for the day.
 Promise you’ll let them do it each Leap Day as a new tradition.
 (See if any of you remember that in four years or not.)

 5. Challenge 29 for Leap Day.
 (These are math activities.)